Limited Seats Available | Register Now!

 • un laissez-passer (pass)

 Understanding the pluralization and gender of French compound nouns is vital for mastering French grammar.
 Follow rules based on word types (nouns, adjectives, verbs, etc.).
-For advanced learning, explore La Forêt French class for comprehensive lessons and resources.
+For advanced learning, explore La Forêt French Class for comprehensive lessons and resources.